Where Will Antonio Brown Go If He Leaves the Steelers?

 During the 2018 season, in week two against the Kansas City Chiefs, Brown became obviously agitated with offensive coordinator Randy Fichtner on the sidelines and the scene they created was broadcast to a national audience.

-Afterwards, Brown told the media the outburst was due to “personal reasons” that are between “me and him” and left it at that.
+Afterward, Brown told the media the outburst was due to “personal reasons” that are between “me and him” and left it at that.

 When Brown missed a subsequent team meeting, he was disciplined but still remained in the starting lineup.